Australia's east coast declares state of emergency amid 'catastrophic' fire threat

 anxiety of fires bearing down the back door,” said NSW Rural Fire Service (RFS) Commissioner Shane Fitzsimmons.

+Authorities stressed that even fireproofed homes will not be able to withstand catastrophic conditions, which Fitzsimmons described as “when lives are lost, it’s where people die”.

+There are 18 fires burning in NSW, two of which are deemed out of control by authorities.

-Fitzsimmons said an additional 400 firefighters on 50 trucks will arrive from the neighboring state of Victoria to assist local authorities.
+Fitzsimmons said an additional 400 firefighters on 50 trucks are heading to NSW from the neighbouring state of Victoria to assist local authorities.

-Bushfires are a common and deadly threat in Australia’s hot, dry summers, a danger stoked by a sustained period dry weather across the country’s east coast.
+Bushfires are a common and deadly threat in Australia’s hot, dry summers.

 In 2009, Australia’s worst bushfires on record destroyed thousands of homes in Victoria, killing 173 people and injuring 414 on a day the media dubbed “Black Saturday”.